FlickShoW001/SOAR/README.md

 ## Author

-**mahmoudali-dot** — Built for practical security automation & orchestration learning.
+*'Mahmoud Ali** — Built for practical security automation & orchestration learning.

 For questions or improvements, create an issue or pull request.